adrienbarbusse/App/Development/assertions.md

 + All sessions have an unique "END" screen. (all paths end in the same screen).

-+ At the end of the session the user is redirected to the app dashboard or to the first screen of the next session.
++ At the end of the session the user can be redirected to the app dashboard, the next session or start over the finished session again.

 #### Possible functionalities in upgrades

 + Store the session state (in wich screen the user left the session)

-+ Ask the user when start the module after quit in middle of the session if they want to start over or continue in the last screen-
++ Ask the user when start the module after quit in middle of the session if they want to start over or continue in the last screen.

 Screens